jacobaloysious/ExtendedDotNetContols/README.md

 Background:
 ==============

-In order to Display a List Box in the UI, and If that list Box has way too much of data.
+In order to Display a `List Box` in the UI, and if that `ListBox` has way too much of items.
 User would wait until he retrives all the data and then load it to the UI/ListBox.
 Or show a progress bar and load the List in the background.